KpyTuK777/Management-OS/docs/KNOWLEDGE_EVOLUTION_ARCHITECTURE.md

 archive Knowledge.
 The Knowledge lifecycle remains the only authority for those changes.

+Operational Impact Review also never publishes or revises Knowledge.
+A completed review may preserve a separately governed Knowledge Review Candidate when observed Evidence materially challenges or extends an approved Knowledge version.
+Proposed adaptations, planning approval, and execution activity alone are not Knowledge.

 ## AI participation and explainability

 AI may prioritize, consolidate, and prepare review candidates.
 It may remain silent